Takishima/webnovel2epub/README.md

 ```
 This should display a help message showing you all the available options.

-If you did not add Python to the PATH variable during the installation or afterwards you might need to specify the Python executable path explicitely:
+If you did not add Python to the PATH variable during the installation or afterwards you might need to specify the Python executable path explicitly:

 ```
 path/where/you/installed/python3 webnovel2ebook.py --help